DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/creating-a-custom-http-request-hook.md

     }
     ```

-* Before sending the request, the `onRequest` method is called.
-Use this method to handle the request sending.
-If necessary, you can change the request parameters before it is sent.
+* The `onRequest` method is called before sending the request.
+Use this method to handle sending the request.
+You can change the request parameters before it is sent.

     This method is abstract in the base class and needs to be overriden in the descendant.